Ksani1/Ksani1.github.io/README.md

 - Managed cloud-based services on AWS and GCP, optimizing data storage.
 - Developed and maintained databases using SQL and created reports using Microsoft Power BI and Tableau to support business operations.
 - Utilized Microsoft Excel to develop dashboards and reports for business performance monitoring, achieving a 10% increase in operational efficiency.

-### Founder
-**Ibk Graphics**
-*Abuja, Nigeria · Self-Employed*
-*September 2019 - October 2021*

-- Founded and led a successful graphic design company, driving the company’s vision and mission.
-- Provided creative direction for all design projects, ensuring high-quality deliverables aligned with client objectives.
-- Cultivated strong client relationships, resulting in a high level of satisfaction and repeat business.
-- Built and led a cohesive team of designers, fostering a collaborative and innovative work environment.

 ---